johnb432/Turret-Lock/README.md

-**Turret Lock** is a client side mod that allows a vehicle's gunner to lock the turret close to wherever he is looking at the moment or to make the turret face forward along the hull.
+**Turret Lock** is a client side mod that allows users to lock turret stabilisation as well as to make the turret face forward along the hull.
+This does ***NOT*** lock the turret onto a target, it only locks the turret in a specific direction relative to the vehicle's hull.

 <h2>CBA Keybinds</h2>

-* Press **Alt-U** to lock the turret.
+* Press **Alt-U** to lock the turret stabilisation.
 Only works if player is in the "Gunner" view (using the sights).
 * Press **Ctrl-Alt-U** to lock the turret facing forward along hull.
 Works in any view (1st person, 3rd person, etc.).

 <h2>Links</h2>